kentjx/8-Week-SQL-Challenge/Case-Study #1 - Danny-Diner/Danny-Diner.md

 -----Bonus Question 2 ------

---Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects
---null ranking values for the records when customers are not yet part of the loyalty program.
+Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.

 ```sql
 WITH CTE2 AS